lexason/hello-world/README.md

 # hello-world
 Testing how github works
-I am a newbie learning thow to use GIthub for code developent and management
+I am a newbie learning thow to use Github for code developent and management